 Each bus/van can only transport the children assigned to that bus number.
 They are not permitted to take a different bus home.
 For the safety of all children, there are no exceptions.

-Parents may make arrangements for their child to get off at another child's bus stop only if the children are assigned to the same bus/van.
-The parent must fill out the yellow Change of Transportation Form indicating that their child will be getting off at a different stop.
+Parents may arrange for their child to get off at another child's bus stop only if the children are assigned to the same afternoon bus/van.
+The parent must enter the change in Operoo, indicating that their child will be getting off at a different stop.